sakamoto-poteko/HumanResourceCompiler/compiler/semanalyzer/README.md

 - [x] Build the symbol table.
 - [x] Ensure all variables and functions are declared before use.
 - [x] Detect and handle illegal redefinitions of variables and functions.
-- [x] Add support for block-scoped variables.
+- [x] Support block-scoped variable and check for shadowing.
-- [ ] Ensure proper handling of shadowing rules (for both variables and functions).
-- [ ] Implement function signature matching verification.
+- [x] Implement function signature matching verification.
 - [ ] Add support for resolving imported module symbols.
-- [ ] Enforce distinction between global and local scopes.

 ### Early Constant Folding and Propagation
 - [x] Optimize constant expressions during the analysis phase (constant folding).